glimpse-editor/glimpse-editor.github.io/content/about.md

 As a project we are aware some people have ethical concerns about using Github, and that other projects appear above us in [the search results](https://github.com/search?utf8=%E2%9C%93&q=glimpse&type=).
 For those reasons we periodically discuss how our contributors feel about using it, as well as the merits and drawbacks of potential alternatives.

-There are no immediate plans to move our code or mirror it elsewhere, but we are not opposed to the idea.
+There are no immediate plans to move our code, but there are early plans to host a separate code mirror for use with our build system.

 [Return to top](#contents)